highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 ## Blendshapes Tab

-Blendshapes are described in the High Fidelity docs, please view [Avatar Standards Blendshapes](https://docs.highfidelity.com/create/avatars/create-avatars/avatar-standards.html#blendshapes)

-To see the naming conventions for blendshapes in high fidelity please see [High Fidelity Documentation Avatar Standards Blendshapes](https://docs.highfidelity.com/create/avatars/create-avatars/avatar-standards.html#blendshapes).

-Blendshapes are the system that helps us have facial expressions and have your eyes blink in High Fidelity!
+Blendshapes are the system that helps us have facial expressions, blink your eyes, and talk with your mouth in High Fidelity!
 The High Fidelity system requires a specific naming convention for the blendshapes.

 Blendshapes are built into the avatar.fbx and described in the avatar.fst file.

-The main function used to update blendshapes is [MyAvatar.setBlendshape()](https://docs.highfidelity.com/api-reference/namespaces/myavatar#.setBlendshape).
+First, enable scripted blendshapes by setting MyAvatar.hasScriptedBlendshapes to true.

+Then update one blendshape with [MyAvatar.setBlendshape(name, value)](https://docs.highfidelity.com/api-reference/namespaces/myavatar#.setBlendshape).
 It takes a blendshape name such as "EyeBlink_L" and a value to set it to.

-To try it!
+#### Try it with your avatar

-Open your console in High Fidelity:
+**Open your console in High Fidelity:**
 1. Open High Fidelity
 2. Open the Console
     1. Alt + Ctrl + J
     2. OR Turn on via Developer Menu: Settings > Developer Menu
     3. Developer > Scripting > Console...

-Copy and paste this code in your console:
+**Copy and paste this code in your console to wink!**
 ```
 MyAvatar.hasScriptedBlendshapes = true;
+MyAvatar.setBlendshape("EyeBlink_L", 1);
 ```

-To set it back to default:
+**Copy and paste to set back to default**
 ```
+MyAvatar.setBlendshape("EyeBlink_L", 0);
 MyAvatar.hasScriptedBlendshapes = false;
 ```

- is updated by a High Fidelity function call [MyAvatar.setBlendshape](https://docs.highfidelity.com/api-reference/namespaces/myavatar#.setBlendshape) for each blendshape.
+#### More Blendshape Information

+Blendshapes are described in the High Fidelity docs, please view [Avatar Standards Blendshapes](https://docs.highfidelity.com/create/avatars/create-avatars/avatar-standards.html#blendshapes)

+To see the naming conventions for blendshapes in high fidelity please see [High Fidelity Documentation Avatar Standards Blendshapes](https://docs.highfidelity.com/create/avatars/create-avatars/avatar-standards.html#blendshapes).

 Each blendshape needs to be named to work with our system.